sfomina/Supreme-Pancake/README.md

 # Supreme-Pancake
 Based on running the mergesort algorithm on many arrays of different lengths, and measuring the time it took in milliseconds, average run times were synthesized.
 Using this data, a graph was plotted to represent it visually.
 The link is here: https://docs.google.com/spreadsheets/d/1nJfYaayP-T9ycAJQCTNdA-V1wZZR--OjntgAycNBkzo/edit?usp=sharing
-The data we've acquired is as follows:
+The data we've acquired is as follows (in the data table other graphs are for reference):